Cosmic-ray upscattered inelastic dark matter: Experimental bounds on CRiDM

 For the most part, this enhanced sensitivity does not significantly depend on whether or not the upscattered DM decays before reaching the detector, because the kinetic energy of the dark particle incident at the detector is in any case well above the kinematic threshold for inelastic scattering.
 In general we find that with increased mass splittings the bounds become less stringent.
 However, for some regions of the parameter space, particularly in the low-mass mediator case, we find that exothermic scattering can significantly increase the sensitivity beyond the elastic scattering case.
 This effect is due to the kinematics of the exothermic scattering, for a given value of the mass splitting (up to a maximum), there is a mass at which $T_{\chi_2}^{\mathrm{min}}$ (Eq.~\ref{eq:limits}) vanishes.
 This mass is approximately given by $ E_T m_T / \delta \sim 10^{-3} \left[\mathrm{GeV}\right]^2/\delta$, for a representative recoil energy of $E_T = 10$ keV.
 Around this mass upscattered particles of a wider range of energies can produce a signal above threshold, enhancing the rate.
 For a fixed $\delta$, this enhancement in sensitivity disappears for small enough $m_{\chi_2}$; in this regime, most of the kinetic energy released by exothermic scattering is transferred to the outgoing DM particle, not the nucleus.

 For the large interaction cross sections under consideration it becomes important to consider the effects of attenuation of the dark matter in the overburden.
 If the dark matter interacts too strongly it will not be able to penetrate to the depth of the XENON1T detector at LNGS.
 While a detailed treatment of attenuation due to inelastic scattering is beyond the scope of this work, we estimate the couplings at which the effects of attenuation become important following~\cite{Dent:2019krz}.
 We solve the energy loss equation for elastic scattering and determine the coupling whereby a dark matter particle arriving at the Earth with $T_\chi=10$ GeV would be attenuated to an energy where the maximum recoil energy it can impart is below the XENON1T threshold (approximately $T_\chi=10^{-3} m_\chi$).
 Using the elastic scattering cross section to estimate the attenuation should be conservative as inelastic scattering reduces the total cross section.
+We note that our treatment of CRDM attenuation differs from that of references \cite{Bringmann:2018cvk} and \cite{Bondarenko:2019vrb} which did not include a nuclear form factor in the attenuation cross section.
+This simplifies the calculation but artificially enhances scattering at higher momentum transfers.
+This has the effect of overestimating the affect of attenuation, especially at higher DM masses.

 In the non-relativistic case, attenuation causes XENON1T to be blind to DM with nucleon cross sections $\gtrsim 10^{-31}$ cm$^2$.
 Therefore, for elastic scattering, the XENON1T CRDM signal can provide stronger constraints than the non-relativistic signal for DM masses even above 100 GeV.
 However, DM masses larger than $\gtrsim 0.1$ GeV will have stronger non-relativistic constraints from small-volume shallow detectors (e.g. the CRESST surface run~\cite{CRESST:2017ues}), rocket-based detectors (e.g.~XQC~\cite{Erickcek:2007jv}) or cosmologically derived bounds (e.g.~\cite{Boddy:2018kfv}).
 For the inelastic model considered here these constraints are greatly weakened since non-relativistic DM cannot access mass splittings $\gtrsim 0.1$ MeV for $m_\chi \lesssim 40$ GeV.
 We therefore do not include any non-relativistic constraints as they are not competitive beyond the elastic scattering scenario.